Why don’t my load cell force measurements match my calibration report?

 You send your load cell out for calibration.
 When it returns you begin using the load cell, but notice that your measurements don’t agree with what the calibration lab reported.
 Why is there a discrepancy?

-This question has been posed to us in slightly different ways from many different companies.
+This question has been posed to us in slightly different ways by many different companies.
 After looking into multiple scenarios, we found three recurring reasons for the discrepancies.

 - They used mass weights instead of weights adjusted for force.